SecureSecrets-dev/bt-passwordsafe-api-csharp/README.md

 ## Test Application

-The solution includes a test application (`BT.PasswordSafe.SDK.TestApp`) that demonstrates all the key features of the SDK.
+The solution includes a test application (`BT.PasswordSafe.API.TestApp`) that demonstrates all the key features of the SDK.
 You can use this app to verify your configuration and test the SDK functionality against your BeyondTrust Password Safe instance.

 ### Running the Test App

 1. **Configure the application**:
-   - Edit the `appsettings.json` file in the `BT.PasswordSafe.SDK.TestApp` directory
+   - Edit the `appsettings.json` file in the `BT.PasswordSafe.API.TestApp` directory
    - Update the `PasswordSafe` section with your instance details:
      ```json
      "PasswordSafe": {